-As at April 30, 2015, Resverlogix had in place executive employment agreements with Mr. McCaffrey and Mr. Cann, and the Company had in place executive employment agreements with Dr. Hansen, that each include certain termination and change of control benefits, which are described below.
+As at April 30, 2016, Resverlogix had in place executive employment agreements with Mr. McCaffrey and Mr. Cann, and the Corporation had in place an executive employment agreement with Mr. Lakhotia, that each include certain termination and change of control benefits, which are described below.
 The employment agreements are reviewed annually by the respective Compensation and HR Committees.